YogiOnBioinformatics/Algorithm-Implementation/Car Tracking/README.md

 # Car Tracking Application in Terminal

 This application is made to be a GUI Terminal application that tracks cars.
-It is implemented in java.
-For instructions on usage, check the `src/` folder and the `/doc/` folder.
+For instructions on usage, check the `src/` folder and the `doc/` folder.
 For some more context of this project, check the `P3 Instructions.pdf` file that explains the purpose and requirements of the program.

 **Contact Information**